-Tim has five titles available to download from Amazon Kindle.
+Tim has six titles available to download from Amazon worldwide in e-book format or to order as paperback.
 Click on the book titles or covers to go to the Amazon book page:

 The city of London is the star of this collection of fifteen engaging stories from author Tim Walker.
 Drawing on the vivid history of the city where he has both lived and worked, Postcards from London celebrates the magnificently multi-faceted metropolis that is home to 8.8 million people.